notaryproject/specifications/specs/plugin-extensibility.md

   // hash the payload using this hash algorithm "hashAlgorithm": "SHA-256" | "SHA-384" | "SHA-512",

-  // Digest of payload to sign, this is base64 encoded "payloadDigest": "<base64 encoded digest of payload to be signed>" }
+  // Payload digest to sign, this is base64 encoded "payloadDigest": "<base64 encoded digest of payload to be signed>" }
 ```